 This was our story!

-We learned that with the right skills you can turn a marriage with conflicts into relationship with a deeper connection!
+But we learned that with the right skills you can turn a marriage with conflicts into a relationship with a deeper connection!

 And sometimes that sign shows up as early as the honeymoon!

 That’s what happened to Sandy and me!

 For years, Sandy and I have been on a journey in our own marriage.

 That journey is from an unconscious and reactive relationship to a conscious and connected relationship.